prathameshks/prathameshks.github.io/resume.md

 **Tech Stack:** Django, REST Framework, Jekyll, JavaScript, GitHub Pages, PythonAnywhere

-- Developed the backend for the TechVerse MESCOE website, employing API-based architecture.
+- Developed the backend for the TechVerse MES Wadia College of Engineering, Pune website, employing API-based architecture.
 - Integrated a prebuilt frontend made in HTML/CSS and converted it into a Jekyll website for GitHub Pages, with the backend hosted on PythonAnywhere using JavaScript.
 - Implemented features including login functionality for club organizers, event hosting, blogging, registration, and various forms for data collection.